MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-Oito dígitos
+oito dígitos

 ### <a name="pattern"></a>Padrão

-Oito dígitos consecutivos
+oito dígitos consecutivos

 ### <a name="checksum"></a>Soma de verificação